-According to Beatles Interviews, a DC teenager had mailed in a request to WWDC to hear the Beatles.
-“I wrote that I thought they would be really popular here, and if [James] could get one of their records, that would really be great," said Marsha Albert, that insightful teen who made the request.
+A D.C. teenager had mailed in a request to WWDC to hear the Beatles, according to Beatles Interviews.
+"I wrote that I thought they would be really popular here, and if [James] could get one of their records, that would really be great," said Marsha Albert, that insightful teen who made the request.

-James got his hands on the band’s new single, "I Want to Hold Your Hand," which had yet to be issued in the States.
+Carroll James somehow secured the Beatles' new single, "I Want to Hold Your Hand," which had yet to be issued in the United States.
 The phones lit up and made the song an instant listener favorite.
-Capitol Records released the single in the U.S. the following week, and it would reach the No. 1 spot in Billboard on Feb.
-1, 1964, a place it would occupy for 11 straight weeks.
+Capitol Records released "I Want to Hold Your Hand" in the U.S. the following week, and it eventually reached the No. 1 spot in Billboard on Feb.
+1, 1964 – a place it would occupy for 11 straight weeks.

-A month earlier on Nov.
-18, the Beatles made their first appearance on U.S. television as part of the Huntley-Brinkley Report, which featured a four-minute segment by reporter Edwin Newman.
+The Beatles made their first appearance on U.S. television a month earlier on Nov.
+18 as part of the Huntley-Brinkley Report, which featured a four-minute segment by reporter Edwin Newman.
 Three weeks before that, on Oct.
-29, the Washington Post ran a story with the headline, "Thousands of Britons 'Riot’ – Liverpool Sound Stirs Up Frenzy."
-Both Time and Newsweek ran their own Beatles stories in mid-November.
-In other words, the times they were a changin’, and the rest is history.
+29, the Washington Post ran a story with the headline, "Thousands of Britons 'Riot': Liverpool Sound Stirs Up Frenzy."
+Both Time and Newsweek published their own Beatles stories in mid-November.
+The rest is history.

 You Think You Know the Beatles?